Virginia: Education

-In 2019, 91.5% of high school students graduated on-time after four years, an increase of two percent from 2013, and 89.3% of adults over the age 25 had their high school diploma.
-Virginia has one of the smaller racial gaps in graduation rates among U.S. states, with 89.7% of Black students graduating on time, compared to 94.7% of white students and 97.5% of Asian students.
+In 2022, 92.1% of high school students graduated on-time after four years, and 91.3% of adults over the age 25 had their high school diploma.
+Virginia has one of the smaller racial gaps in graduation rates among U.S. states, with 90.3% of Black students graduating on time, compared to 94.9% of white students and 98.3% of Asian students.
+Hispanic students had the highest dropout rate, at 13.95%, with high rates being correlated with students listed as English learners.
 Despite ending school segregation in the 1960s, seven percent of Virginia's public schools were rated as "intensely segregated" by The Civil Rights Project at UCLA in 2019, and the number has risen since 1989, when only three percent were.
 Virginia has comparatively large public school districts, typically comprising entire counties or cities, and this helps mitigate funding gaps seen in other states such that non-white districts average slightly more funding, $255 per student As of 2019, than majority white districts.
 Elementary schools, with Virginia's smallest districts, were found to be more segregated than state middle or high schools by a 2019 VCU study.

 Colleges and universities

-As of 2020, Virginia has the sixth highest percent of residents with bachelor's degrees or higher, with 39.5%.
+As of 2020, Virginia has the eighth-highest percent of residents with bachelor's degrees or higher, with 41.5%.
 The Department of Education recognizes 163 colleges and universities in Virginia.
 In the 2022 U.S. News & World Report ranking of national public universities, the University of Virginia is ranked 3rd, the College of William and Mary is 13th, Virginia Tech is 23rd, George Mason University is 65th, James Madison University is 72nd, and Virginia Commonwealth University is 83rd.
 There are 119 private institutions in the state, including Washington and Lee University and the University of Richmond, which are ranked as the country's 11th and 18th best liberal arts colleges respectively.

-Virginia Tech and Virginia State University are the state's land-grant universities, and Virginia State is one of five historically black colleges and universities in Virginia.
+Virginia Tech and Virginia State University are the state's land-grant universities, and Virginia State is one of its five historically black colleges and universities.
 The Virginia Military Institute is the oldest state military college.
-Virginia also operates 23 community colleges on 40 campuses which enrolled 218,985 degree-seeking students during the 2020–2021 school year.
+Virginia also operates 23 community colleges on 40 campuses which enrolled 199,926 degree-seeking students during the 2021–2022 school year.
 In 2021, the state made community college free for most low- and middle-income students.
-George Mason University had the largest on-campus enrollment at 38,542 students As of 2023, though the private Liberty University had the largest total enrollment in the state, with 88,283 online and 15,105 on-campus students in Lynchburg As of 2022.
+George Mason University had the largest on-campus enrollment at 40,390 students As of 2023, though the private Liberty University had the largest total enrollment in the state, with 115,000 online and 15,800 on-campus students in Lynchburg As of 2022.